Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/configure-genus-server--step-by-step.md

  **Step 12 - Restart Genus Services**

-[A restart of Genus services](../../defining-an-app-model/general-settings/restart-genus-app-services.md "Restart Genus App Services") is required to make your changes take effect.
+[A restart of Genus services](../../defining-an-app-model/general-settings/restart-genus-app-services.md "Restart Genus Services") is required to make your changes take effect.

 **Step 13 - Install License** **A license file is required in order to start the Genus Apps.
-See** [Install License on Genus App Services applicaion server](../install-license-on-genus-server.md) for more information.
+See** [Install License on Genus Services applicaion server](../install-license-on-genus-server.md) for more information.

 **Step 14 - Install the Genus Desktop**

-The client is normally installed on your PC, but may also be installed on your Genus App Services application server.
+The client is normally installed on your PC, but may also be installed on your Genus Services application server.

 See [Installing Genus Desktop](../install-genus-desktop.md) for more information.

  **Step 15 - Define Nodes and Node Groups**

  **Genus services are run on servers, or Nodes, per data set or independently of data sets.
-For a Genus App Services server to provide any services it must be added to the directory as a Node, and added to a Node Group.**
+For a Genus Services server to provide any services it must be added to the directory as a Node, and added to a Node Group.**

 If you are using Active Directory authentication, you must sign in to the computer using the administrator account previously created.**